How to calculate CO2 emissions for transport companies

 The final step is to consolidate all of your emissions calculations to determine the total emissions for your company.
 While the calculation itself is straightforward, consolidating emissions data for thousands of journeys, multiple transport modes (road, ocean freight, air, etc.), and other types of emissions can involve hundreds of complex Excel sheets.

-Luckily, there’s a better way—carbon accounting software.
+Luckily, there’s an easier way—carbon accounting software.

 We also partner with leading software providers to add our Emissions API to their platforms, so why not check if your existing supply chain systems include the BigMile API (and if not, you can always make a request to add it).